OrteliusAB/virrvarr/docs/docs/documentation/context-menu.md

 Each object has the following properties:
 - `label` The text for the option item
 - `icon` URL to an icon (optional).
 This can be set to an empty string if you want to indent options without icons.
+- `type` An array of specific types of node/edge where the context menu should be visible (optional).
+If not provided it will be visible for all nodes/edges.
 - `action` A function that should execute when the option is clicked.